IAC: A Framework for Enabling Patient Agency in the Use of AI-Enabled Healthcare: Related Work

-In the same vein, concerns arise about service providers’ ability to engage in positive cooperation between clinicians, AI, and patients \cite{taddeo2018ai,terry2016emerging,rigby2019ethical,aminololama2019doctor}.
-Terry and Cane put forth the idea that the increasing use of digital means of healthcare provision is eroding clinician-patient empathy and the associated positive health outcomes that come from this interaction.
-Moreover, Morley et al., warn that an over-reliance or mismanagement of AI can lead to the impersonalization of healthcare provision, and consequently a decrease in trust and clinician-patient empathy \cite{morley2020ethics, juengst2016personalized}.
-This is compounded by the fact that the line that separates AI tools in healthcare as ``decision support systems'' and ``decision making systems'' can be blurry under certain circumstances.
-Emanuel and Watcher argue that the promise of AI in healthcare is deliverable only if we are able to establish a positive behavioural approach.
-For example, by developing strategies that encourage empathy and trust in the digital realm \cite{terry2016emerging}, such as identifying and designing a set of fundamental ethical guiding principles \cite{taddeo2018ai, terry2019regulating}, and utilizing AI in a strategic way such that not only doctor-AI-patient interactions become more efficient, but doctor-patient interactions improve as well \cite{shirado2017locally, aminololama2019doctor}.
-Recent work has examined the potential of patient-centered approaches in AI-based healthcare \cite{findley2020keeping}, showing that clinicians have a significant role in facilitating trust to normalize the use of AI systems.
+In the same vein, concerns arise about service providers’ ability to engage in positive cooperation between clinicians, AI, and patients \cite{taddeo2018ai,terry2016emerging,rigby2019ethical,aminololama2019doctor}. \citet{terry2016emerging} put forth the idea that the increasing use of digital means of healthcare provision is eroding clinician-patient empathy and the associated positive health outcomes that come from this interaction.
+Moreover, \citet{morley2020ethics} warn that an over-reliance or mismanagement of AI can lead to the impersonalization of healthcare provision, and consequently a decrease in trust and clinician-patient empathy \cite{morley2020ethics, juengst2016personalized}.
+This is compounded by the fact that the line that separates AI tools in healthcare as ``decision support systems'' and ``decision-making systems'' can be blurry under certain circumstances.
+For example, is there flexibility on the final diagnostic after an AI software has made a suggestion if the clinician receives more information after the fact?
+Or does an AI prescription override doubt in the light of new information? \citet{emanuel2019artificial} argue that the promise of AI in healthcare is deliverable only if we are able to establish a positive behavioral approach in which patients trust the way their clinicians address the use of AI in their care.
+For example, healthcare providers can develop strategies that encourage empathy and trust in the digital realm \cite{terry2016emerging}, such as identifying and designing a set of fundamental ethical guiding principles \cite{taddeo2018ai, terry2019regulating} and utilizing AI in a way such that not only doctor-AI-patient interactions become more efficient, but doctor-patient interactions improve as well \cite{shirado2017locally, aminololama2019doctor}.
+Recent work has examined the potential of patient-centered approaches in AI-based healthcare \cite{findley2020keeping, bjerring2021artificial, ontika2022exploring}, showing that clinicians have a significant role in facilitating trust to normalize the use of AI systems and that the current lack of interpretability of the use of AI within healthcare hampers patient-centered medicine.